timeflux/hackathon/README.md

 	2. Practice basic filtering with dsp pluggin
 	3. Display your signal in the UI
 	4. Save your data into a file and understand ZMQ purpose for multiple graph
-	5. (bonus) Play around with the parameters to avoid pitfalls.
+	5. Design a feedback with timeflux.js

-	todo: add circle in bonus
+	6. (bonus) Play around with the parameters to avoid pitfalls.

 ### Graphs
 - the main graph are named by tracks and imports some graph located in `graphs/subgraph` directory